Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 The board of revision is responsible for applying for certification, not the municipality.

-Council needs to ensure its appointed board of revision has been certified by the registrar before the board begins hearing property assessment appeals for the 2023 taxation year.
+The council needs to ensure its appointed board of revision is certified by the Registrar before the board begins hearing property assessment appeals for that taxation year.

 • Every member and secretary of the board of revision has: